Refraction and Optics for Ophthalmologists

 Thank you for your interest in this course, which has been held at least three times each year since September 2000.
 I am an Assessor and Examiner for The College of Optometrists and the course is held in my private practice in South Suffolk.
 Hadleigh is a historic market town, which has a good choice of accommodation and is situated 9 miles from Ipswich.

-The object of the course is to teach the theory and practice of refraction and is of particular help for those studying for the Royal College of Ophthalmologists Practical Refraction Certificate examination.
+The object of the course is to teach the theory and practice of refraction and is of particular help for those studying for the Refraction examinations of the Royal College of Ophthalmologists or Royal College of Surgeons of Edinburgh.
 A detailed step-by-step guide on to how to successfully refract will be taught giving an enormous amount of tips, which will mean you can return to practice your refraction with much more confidence.
-Tuition will be provided into each of the 16 OSCE station subject areas.
+Tuition will be provided into each of the rcophth 12 OSCE station subject areas.
 The course is suitable both for doctors just starting to refract, as well as those wishing to fine-tune their technique.
 Orthoptists, eye nurses and other medical specialities are also most welcome and have previously attended.

 The course covers in lectures, demonstrations and workshops the following topics: -